denzelrenner/LIFE4136-Group1-Rotation2/README.md

   5. Take a picture of the screen using CMD+SHIFT+4 and manually adjust the size to have the whole phylogenetic tree inside it.

+Next, to be able to view and compare the primary sequence of the different homologs in the multiple sequence allignment, we used Jalview.
+The steps below should be followed:

+  1. Open Jalview on your local machine.
+Select `file` in the toolbar, then select `Input Allignment` and finally choose `From File`

+  2. Using the mutations mentioned in the `Domain Identification` section of the analysis, manually search for the mutations in the allignment to determine if the residue is conserved across all homologs.
+To highlight residues in the allignment you should drag your cursor across that position in the different homologs (i.e the residue at position 50 in all the different homlogs).
+Right click on the highlighted box.
+Choose `selection`, then `Edit New Group`, then `Group Colour`, and choose the colour `Hydrophobicity`.

+  3. To make the allignment easier to understand when we create our images, we want to have the actual genus and species name for each sequence instead of the NCBI accession code.
+In Jalview, you have to right-click on the NCBI accession code and then select `Edit Name/Description` and use the table in the `Homolog Identification` step to insert the correct genus and species name.

+  4. Take a picture of the screen using CMD+SHIFT+4 and manually adjust the size to have the whole allignment in it.

 ### g10577

-Note: This is a written acknowledgement that these steps detailing the multiple sequence allignment and tree building for g10577 were mostly written and explained by a group member, Luke.
-It was edited at certain steps for better clarity.
+Note: This is written acknowledgement that these steps detailing the multiple sequence allignment and tree building for g10577 were written and explained by a group member, Luke.
+It was then edited at certain steps for better clarity.

 The steps below will allow you to create a multiple sequence allignment for the g10577 proteins and their closest homologs, as well as neighbour joining tree showing genetic relationships .